lxon/Tyrell-sql/README.md

 2. Possible legacy query

    In reality, simply avoid optimizing the legacy query, cause most of the time, the unoptimized query serves the purpose of user request or feature.
 Any minor changes to the query may cause instability or bug in the application.
-In any normal case, stability & feature is having higher priority than performance, in short Feature > Performance.
+In any normal case, stability & feature are having higher priority than performance, in short Feature > Performance.

 ## Possible area of optimization